ianMontesclaros/usepopcorn/README.md

 # Usepopcorn

-Usepopcorn is a react web app for movie enthusiasts.
+Usepopcorn is a ReactJS app for movie enthusiasts.
 Users can search, rate, and add movies to a list.

 # Features